Theory of the Elementary Particles: Neutrinos in the electron

 Suppose that the energy of the electric oscillations is correctly described by the self-energy of an electric charge Q

-The self-energy of the elementary electric charge is normally used to determine the mass of the electron from its charge, here we use Eq.(90) the other way around, we determine the charge from the energy in the oscillations.
+The self-energy of the charge e$^\pm$ is normally used to determine the mass of the electron from its charge, here we use Eq.(90) the other way around, we determine the charge from the energy in the oscillations.

 The charge of the electron is contained in the electric oscillations.
-That means that the electric charge of e$^\pm$ is not concentrated in a point, but is distributed over N/4 = O($10^9)$ charge elements Q$_k$. \emph{The charge elements are distributed in a cubic lattice} and the resulting electric field is cubic, not spherical.
-In the absence of a central force which originates at the center of the particle and affects all parts of the particle the configuration of the particle is not spherical but cubic, just as it was with the shape of the $\pi^\pm$\,mesons.
-For distances large as compared to the sidelength of the cube, (which is O($10^{-13}$)\,cm), say at the first Bohr radius which is on the order of $10^{-8}$\,cm, the deviation of the cubic field from the spherical field will be reduced by about $10^{-10}$.
-The charge in all electric oscillations in the electron is
+That means that the charge e$^\pm$ is not concentrated in a point, but is distributed over N/4 = O($10^9)$ charge elements Q$_k$, each charge element consisting of two perpendicular oscillations. \emph{The charge elements are distributed in a cubic lattice} and the resulting electric field is cubic, not spherical.
+In the absence of a central force, which originates at the center of the particle and affects all parts of the particle, the configuration of the particle is not spherical but cubic, just as it was with the shape of the $\pi^\pm$\,mesons.
+For distances large as compared to the sidelength of the cube, (which is O($10^{-13}$)\,cm), say at the first Bohr radius which is on the order of $10^{-8}$\,cm, the deviation of the cubic field from the spherical field will have been reduced by about $10^{-10}$.